 The Salvadoran GDP grew by more than 10% in 2021.
 It is the first time in the country’s history that double-digit GDP growth has been recorded.

-Despite economists and the IMF asking El Salvador to reverse its position on the cryptocurrency.
-President Bukele and his administration have made it clear that Bitcoin will continue to be a legal tender in El Salvador.
+Despite economists and the IMF asking El Salvador to reverse its position on cryptocurrency, President Bukele and his administration has made it clear that Bitcoin will continue to be a legal tender in El Salvador.